tiagohatta/tiagoh.github.io/about.md

 ## Current Activities

 <div style="text-align: justify">
-💪 <strong>Volunteering</strong>: After I arrived in Gothenburg, I sent an e-mail to the local cat shelter, <a href="https://djurensvanner.se/goteborg/">Djurens Vänner</a> since I was interested in being a volunteer.
+💪 <strong>Volunteering</strong>: After I arrived in Gothenburg, I sent an e-mail to the local cat shelter, <a href="https://djurensvanner.se/goteborg/">Djurens Vänner</a>, since I was interested in being a volunteer.
 In December of 2022 I started helping there.
-It consists in a lot of cleaning and feeding the pets, but it is incredibly rewarding.
+The job consists in a lot of cleaning and feeding the pets, but it is incredibly rewarding.
 <br><br>
 📚 <strong>Swedish For Immigrants</strong>: In order to integrate to Swedish society, I believe it's important to learn the native language.
 It's a big challenge, but I'm seeing progress in my studies.
 </div>